HOO BOY, WHAT A YEAR, AMIRITE?

 Piggy: As you know, we’re living in The Plague Times™.
-How do you think things have changed for millennial freelancers since the coronavirus shut down so much of the economy?
+How do you think things have changed for the average millennial entrepreneur since the coronavirus shut down so much of the economy?

 Katelyn: Do I ever!
 In my opinion our world has changed dramatically both when it comes to business and finances, and socially.

 Piggy: Girl PREACH.